 Summary

 Ruth Richards is a highly experienced and tenacious barrister specialising exclusively in children law.
-Called to the Bar in 2016, following a distinguished career as a solicitor (admitted in 1998 and granted Higher Rights in 2011), she brings over 25 years of expertise to the most complex and sensitive matters concerning children.
-Her practice spans both public and private law proceedings and includes regular appearances in the High Court and Court of Appeal.
+Called to the Bar in 2016 following a distinguished career as a solicitor, she brings over 25 years’ expertise to complex, sensitive and high-stakes matters concerning children.

 “An absolute force of nature.
 Her legal knowledge is second to none.
 She commands the courtroom and gains the respect and confidence of clients on all cases.”